apalania/Polaris-ASAP-OpenADMET2025/Datasets/README.md

 ### Potency Dataset:

-The fine-tuning dataset and the domain-specific dataset for training from scratch were both just the CHallenge datasets including SARS and MERS.
+The fine-tuning dataset and the domain-specific dataset for training from scratch were just the Challenge datasets including SARS and MERS.
 The dataset is reproduced here for the sake of completeness (polaris-potency_train.tsv)

+In addition, a dataset of 30,220 protein-ligand pairs curated from ChEMBL by searching for ligands with IC50 values and retrieving sequences of the corresponding target proteins from UniProt, is also shared.
+This dataset was compiled using the scripts provided in Supplementary File S4 (with our manuscript) and is used for pre-training a protein-ligand AttFPGNN-transformer baseline model.
+(Potency-ChEMBL-UniProt_Protein-Ligand_Dataset.csv)